-Prepayment risk: The fund's mortgage- and asset-backed securities may be prepaid more rapidly than expected, especially when interest rates are falling, and the fund may have to reinvest those prepayments at lower interest rates.
+Prepayment risk: The fund's mortgage- and asset-backed securities, as applicable, may be prepaid more rapidly than expected, especially when interest rates are falling, and the fund may have to reinvest those prepayments at lower interest rates.
 When interest rates are rising, slower prepayments may extend the duration of the securities and may reduce their value.

 Foreign investing risk: The value of the fund's investments in foreign securities may fall due to adverse political, social and economic developments abroad and due to decreases in foreign currency values relative to the US dollar.
 Investments in foreign government bonds involve special risks because the fund may have limited legal recourse in the event of default.
 Also, foreign securities are sometimes less liquid and more difficult to sell and to value than securities of US issuers.
-These risks are greater for investments in emerging market issuers.
-In addition, investments in emerging markets issuers may decline in value because of unfavorable foreign government actions, greater risks of political instability or the absence of accurate information about emerging market issuers.
-Issuers may not be subject to uniform accounting, auditing and financial reporting standards and there may be less publicly available financial and other information about such issuers, comparable to US issuers.